 The direct goals are to develop the ISMAR retrieval algorithms, contribute to campaign planning, process the data and perform scientific studies with obtained geophysical quantities.
 This experience is used to support the planning of the ICI mission in general, and particularly by developing a first retrieval chain to characterise the performance of the future observations.

-Forskare at Earth and Space Sciences, Global Environmental Measurements and Modelling
+Forskare vid Space, Earth and Environment, Microwave and Optical Remote Sensing, Global Environmental Measurements and Modelling

 Funding years 2016